What are Fertility Awareness Methods?

 you and your partner don’t mind avoiding vaginal sex or using another kind of birth control around your fertile days

 The best way to use FAMs is to combine the temperature, cervical mucus, and calendar methods.
 Each of these methods relies on different signs to predict your fertile days, so using them together gives you the best picture of your fertility and makes FAMs more accurate.
 For example, keeping track of your cervical mucus pattern can be useful if your temperature chart gets messed up because you’re sick or stressed.
 And using more than 1 method may help you narrow down your fertile days, so you will have more safe days each month.

 You can keep track of your mucus, days, and temperatures on a fertility awareness method chart like this one.

 What do I need to know about my menstrual cycle and fertility?

 In order to use FAMs, you’ve got to learn a lot about your menstrual cycle.
-You have to know when you’re ovulating and fertile, and when it’s safe for you to have sex without risking pregnancy.
+You have to know when you’re most likely to get pregnant, and when it’s safe for you to have sex without risking pregnancy.